ddelong/ddelong.github.io/activity.md

     <span class="rssLinkListItemTitle"><a href="http://tools.netgear.com/skype/" title="All it needs is a WiFi connection?
 Now this will give Skype some momentum.">Blog Supplemental: NETGEAR Skype Phone</a></span>
   </li>
   <li>
     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/8842" title="Mezmerizeby System of a DownPretty weak album overall.
-It&#8217;s extremely short and the songs generally don&#8217;t offer anything new or particularly good.">All Consuming: A story about "Mezmerize"</a></span>
+It's extremely short and the songs generally don't offer anything new or particularly good.">All Consuming: A story about "Mezmerize"</a></span>
   </li>
   <li>
     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/8220" title="We Were Soldiers (Widescreen Edition)by Randall WallaceThe movie has some good moments, but it dragged a lot in the middle.
-It&#8217;s simply not as good as some others.">All Consuming: A story about "We Were Soldiers (Widescreen Edition)"</a></span>
+It's simply not as good as some others.">All Consuming: A story about "We Were Soldiers (Widescreen Edition)"</a></span>
   </li>
   <li>
     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/8186" title="Cool Hand LukeThis movie is the very embodiement of the classic genre.
-I don&#8217;t think there&#8217;s a single bad thing I can say.
-I&#8217;m also now convinced that Paul Newman is the man.">All Consuming: A story about "Cool Hand Luke"</a></span>
+I don't think there's a single bad thing I can say.
+I'm also now convinced that Paul Newman is the man.">All Consuming: A story about "Cool Hand Luke"</a></span>
   </li>
   <li>
     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/301" title="Everything Is Illuminated: A Novelby Jonathan Safran FoerBest book I ever read.">All Consuming: A story about "Everything Is Illuminated: A Novel"</a></span>